“her desire to walk dropped to zero followed by catastrophic muscle loss – we were seriously considering putting her to sleep”

 I may be able to help.

 I’m Angela Day owner of Born to Run based in Suffolk.
-I’m a Canine Massage Practitioner, Clinical Trials Contributor, Canine Massage Guild & IAAT member, and CCA Licensed Coach.
+I’m a Canine Massage Practitioner, Clinical Trials Contributor, IRVAP, IAAT & Canine Massage Guild member, plus CCA Licensed Coach.

 Massage is a results-driven, clinically proven therapy, used to release tight sore muscles, reduces pain, and improve mobility, giving you healthier, happier dogs!